Linkatch

 Concerns

-• Worries about choosing the wrong person due to limited experience
+• Worries about choosing the wrong person due to limited experience in recruitment

 • Skeptical of tools that feel too complex or rigid for small teams